casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 ```javascript
 const transferFromRecipient = CLPublicKey.fromHex("019548b4f31b06d1ce81ab4fd90c9a88e4a5aee9d71cac97044280905707248da4");
 ```
 Then, you can generate the `transferFromDeploy` deploy object using the new recipient address and the rest of the input parameters and complete the transfer from another account process.
-This will completes the transfer-from event call.
+This completes the transfer-from event call.
 ```javascript
 const transferFromDeploy = await cep47.transferFrom(
     transferFromRecipient,